 This is the most common treatment for DLBCL.
-It’s made of three cancer medicines -- cyclophosphamide, doxorubicin (Adriamycin), and vincristine (Marqibo) -- plus the steroid prednisone.
+It’s made of three cancer medicines -- cyclophosphamide (Cytoxan), doxorubicin (Adriamycin), and vincristine (Oncovin) -- plus the steroid prednisone.

 The “R” stands for a medicine called rituximab, an immunotherapy that specifically targets cancer cells.

 Most chemo treatments use a combination of cancer medicines because each one attacks cancer in a different way.

 Sometimes the medicines in R-CHOP need to change, especially if you’re older or have other health problems.
 For instance, doxorubicin can damage your heart.
 So if you have heart trouble, you may have a treatment called R-CEOP instead.
 The “E” stands for a medicine called etoposide (Etopophos).

 Being pregnant could mean changes in your treatment, too.
 You and your doctor will choose a treatment that’s safe for both you and your baby.

 What to expect.
 You get the first four R-CHOP medicines in an IV and take prednisone in pill form.
 You have this treatment about six times across a few months.
 If your cancer’s in the early stages, you may need less chemo.
 But it may be combined with radiation that directly targets the tumor.